hablapps/AllRoadsLeadToKdb/README.md

 # All Roads Lead To PyKX

-This repo contains all the files that give context to our [first post](first-post/AllRoadsLeadToPyKX.md) and its [technical coutnerpart](technical-post/) (LINK TECH POST ONCE ITS HTML IS GENERATED !!!!).
+This repository contains the source code for the posts on PyKX published on Habla Computings's blog:

+* [All Roads Lead to PyKX](https://www.habla.dev/blog/2023/07/31/all-roads-lead-to-pykx.html).
+An introduction to the PyKX library narrated by Emma Monad, a fictional character who plays the role of CTO at the equally fictional company Mad Flow.

+*  [All Roads Lead to PyKX: the technical counterpart](https://www.habla.dev/blog/2023/07/31/all-roads-lead-to-pykx.html).
+An in-depth technical description of the use case and PyKX code introduced in the last post.
+It's intended to serve as a PyKX migration guide for programmers.

+## Content

+* `posts/AllRoadsLeadToPyKX.md`.
+Markdown source of Emma Monad's blog post.

+* `posts/AllRoadsLeadToPyKX-Technical.ipynb`.
+Literate Python/PyKX code for the technical blog post.

+* `src/pandas`, `src/pykx`, `src/pykx.q`.
+The three versions of the implementation of the Mad Flow use case: the original and inefficient Pandas version; its migration into PyKX/Python; and its migration into PyKX/Q.

+## Running code

+Running the Code:

-[PyKX 1.6](https://code.kx.com/pykx/1.6/getting-started/installing.html) needs to be installed in order to run the Python code and [pykx.q](https://code.kx.com/pykx/1.6/api/pykx_under_q.html) as well for running the q code.
-Of course, to run q code you need [q](https://code.kx.com/q/learn/install/) installed.
+- To execute the Python code, you need [PyKX 1.6](https://code.kx.com/pykx/1.6/getting-started/installing.html) installed.
+Additionally, for running the q code, you'll need [pykx.q](https://code.kx.com/pykx/1.6/api/pykx_under_q.html) as well as [q](https://code.kx.com/q/learn/install/) installed.

-To obtain the source data files in CSV format, follow the posts' instructions and place them where the code needs them to be.
-If placed elsewhere, you will need to change the read paths on the source code.
+- To obtain the source data files in CSV format, which are essential for running the notebook and the Python/Q files, please follow the instructions provided in the technical post.
+Ensure to place these files in the `./data` directory.